Posted on 4/3/2018 in Digital Marketing

 As you saw in the 7 Step Guide to Content Marketing Success, you need to make sure that you really understand what information your audience is looking for.
 Sometimes, it is easy to determine what your audience wants to learn about.
 However, sometimes it isn’t so easy.
-Below are 3 tips to using keyword research in your content marketing strategy.
+Below are 3 tips for using keyword research in your content marketing strategy.

 1. Review Google Ads success

 If you look in Google Analytics or Google Ads, you can view which keywords are driving the most traffic and conversions on your website.
 I recommend looking back 3 months to get a broad view of your website activity.
 There are 3 metrics I would focus on in helping to choose keywords:

 - Most Impressions: this is a true metric of a hot topic.
 What non-branded keywords are driving the highest impressions?